Brain Balance Achievement Center of Kansas City Has a Program for Children with Sensory Processing Disorder

 Children with Sensory Processing Disorder are generally very particular with their likes and dislikes.
 If a child is affected by hypersensitivity, they may have extreme or fearful responses to specific textures, sounds, and tastes.
 Conversely, children with hyposensitivity may seem fearless, inappropriately touching people and/or objects and putting themselves in dangerous situations due to their under-reaction to pain.

-The Brain Balance Achievement Center of Kansas City at Zona Rosa provides a drug-free approach to SPD therapy.
+The Brain Balance Achievement Center of Kansas City provides a drug-free approach to SPD help.
 We believe that the best way to address your child’s Sensory Processing Disorder is by addressing the disorder at its core rather than just attacking the symptoms.
-At Brain Balance Achievement Center of Kansas City at Zona Rosa, our goal is to help your child with their Sensory Processing Disorder by creating the best program for them.
+At Brain Balance Achievement Center of Kansas City, our goal is to help your child with their Sensory Processing Disorder by creating the best program for them.